 Objective 1: Clear governance for antimicrobial resistance initiatives

-Objective One of the National Antimicrobial Resistance (AMR) Strategy – 2020 and Beyond establishes the national governance arrangement and how we will work together to combat AMR.
+Objective One of the National Antimicrobial Resistance (AMR) Strategy – 2020 and Beyond establishes the national governance arrangements and how we will work together to combat AMR.

 While the Australian Government continues to lead a coordinated national response, we all have a role to play to reduce AMR.
 Being clear about governance and expectations will help us to understand our roles.

 Why is this important?